meghna-cse/sorting-and-comparison-of-algorithms/README.md

-CSE 5311: Design and Analysis of Algorithms
+This project was completed as part of the CSE 5311 Design and Analysis of Algorithms course for my Master of Science in Computer Science degree program.

-Fall'22 Programming Project
+This project focuses on implementing and comparing various sorting algorithms.

-*This project was created as part of coursework.
+### Features

-- The sorting and algorithm comparison can be executed in Java.
+ - **Implementation in Java**: The core sorting algorithms are implemented in Java, showcasing efficiency and performance.
-- The UI is also provided under the 'UI' folder.
-The algorithms for UI have been implemented in JS.
+ - **UI**: A user interface, located in the 'UI' folder, is implemented in JavaScript.